mobilerobot-io/mobilerobot.io/content/_index.md

 To learn this stuff we are going to start building and reading in between, since after all, there is no better way to learn.

+> For complete Requirements and design see [project](/projects).
+For
+> a quick overview here are some highlights.

+In loose order I am going to bullet point some of our requirements.

+- The architecture SHALL allow a programmable, self driving vehicle

+- Chassis prototype are tank treads and skid stear.
+Two and four wheels will probably be experimented with.

+- The robot must carry some set of sensors, to help gathering enviornmental information, including a camera

+- One the sensors will be a camera that streams real time video.
+The bot may optionally store images on the bot.

+- Must work with an Interchangable Control system.
+In otherwords,